framedsc/Sitesource/markdown/GameGuides/batman_arkhamknight.md

 @end

 #Resolutions
-DSR fullscreen works well-ish.
-Different than 16:9 AR's may have issues, noticed a strange line down the left side in `3:4` AR.
+Using DSR fullscreen works ok.
+If you use an aspect ratio (AR) other than what the game natively support for your monitor (21:9 or 16:9), you might run into issues, e.g. there's a strange line down the left side in `3:4` AR.

 #### Changing resolution while game is paused

 Pause the game with `playersonly` (this is `F5` if you use the bindings below, see next section) then go into the graphics menu and change your resolution.
 Exit main menu and game should still be paused.
 Enable camera, take shot, disable camera then disable `playersonly`.
 Camera Tool pause and playersonly with stack so if you enable both, remember to disable both.

-## Enabling console key and adding keybinds:
+## Enabling console key and adding keybinds
 This is what you need for adding a specific file for keybinds instead of editing any of the core game files.

 1. Create folder `<game installation folder>\DLC\356474\Content\BmGame\ScreenshootingBinds`